wingkwong/leetcode-the-hard-way/tutorials/basic-topics/hash-map.md

 We observe that with a nested for-loop, the runtime complexity is $$O(n^2)$$.
 Let us look at how hash map can help us here.

 Hash Map basically is a label.
-For example, if we want to store the (value, index) pair from the example above in a Hash Map.&#x20;
+For example, if we want to store the (value, index) pair from the example above in a Hash Map.

 ```python
 #we use {} to initialize a hash map